fbpx

 Dracula ran up the steps!

-Another reason the 199 steps are famous is that they are mentioned in Bram Stoker’s novel, Dracula.
+Another reason the 199 steps are famous is that they are mentioned in Bram Stoker’s novel Dracula.
 After the shipwreck, Dracula runs up the famous 199 steps to the graveyard in St Mary’s Church in the shape of a black dog.
+It is believed that Stoker was inspired by Whitby’s hauntingly beautiful scenery and the looming presence of St. Mary’s Church when writing his gothic tale.

 Or try the Donkey Road (Donkey Track)

 With views like this, it’s no wonder they are so famous!
-You get some of the most spectacular views of Whitby from the top of the cliff and as you climb the steps.
-Then you are rewarded with a wander around the churchyard and spend time exploring the ruins of the famous Abbey.
+You get some of Whitby’s most spectacular views from the cliff as you climb the steps.
+Then, you are rewarded with a wander around the churchyard and spend time exploring the ruins of the famous Abbey.

 1. What I remember most about climbing the 199 steps is being worn out half-way up, and completely worn out at the top.
 That was when I was a child.
 I’m a pensioner now and it’s just as bad …